bfritscher/cours-pweb-slides/slides/javascript.md

 // find element(s)
 const element = document.getElementById("some_id");

-// returns an Element
-const parentElement = document.querySelector("ul");
+// returns an Element from a CSS Selector const parentElement = document.querySelector("ul");

-// returns an iterable of Elements const elements = document.querySelectorAll("li");
+// returns an iterable of Elements from a CSS Selector const elements = document.querySelectorAll("ul.someClass > li");
 const element = elements[0];

 // create a new element